 We consider some (deterministic) optimization problem of the form

 where $\mathcal{X} \subseteq \mathbb{R}^n$ denotes the set of feasible solutions and $n\in \mathbb{N}$ is the number of variables.
 Throughout this paper, we use the notation $[n]:=\{1,\ldots,n\}$ to denote index sets.
 The basic optimization model that we propose is applicable if similar problems are solved repeatedly.
 We would like to provide an easily comprehensible rule under which circumstances which candidate solution should be used.
-Finding such an \textit{explanatory rule} is incorporated into the model rather than post-hoc finding a rule that fits best to the obtained solution.
-Therefore, the comprehensibility of a solution is inherently required, potentially to the cost of no longer being able to obtain globally optimal solutions which might not have an explanatory rule of the demanded form.
+Finding such an \textit{\IDR} is incorporated into the model rather than post-hoc finding a rule that fits best to the obtained solution.
+Therefore, the rule's comprehensibility is inherently required, potentially to the cost of no longer being able to obtain globally optimal solutions which might not have an \DR of the demanded form.